AdamCox9/nickelbot/README.md

 Ensure that you disable withdrawels on the API key's that you use with this software.
 This platform is capable of creating buy/sell market orders that can drain your exchange balances.
 There could be bots that will collect the buy/sell market orders from a different account that could essentially steal your funds.
+It is not safe to use this software on a system that has any unencrypted software or encrypted software with the keys.
+Do not put other bots on the same operating system since they might contain your API Keys/Secrets with withdraw enabled and this software could potentially provide access to those keys.
+Do not trust updates that you pull from this repository since someone could get into my server and push a bad copy to github.
+I do have my git software keys password protected and access github with an API Key/Secret as is available by github.

 The code on this repository is running at http://www.nickelbot.com/